Pictured: Right whale callosity. Image by Iain Kerr Ocean Alliance.

 Blazon

-This pair of banners (see A Swarm is My Bonnet), each 7 feet tall, represents the endangered North Atlantic right whale and cyamids, the tiny crustaceans who live on them.
+This pair of banners (see the work A Swarm is My Bonnet), each 7 feet tall, represents the endangered North Atlantic right whale and cyamids, the tiny crustaceans who live on them.
 Each banner contains about half a whale at a little more than one-quarter scale.
 The distinct markings are composed of crustaceans, who remain in these configurations for the life of the whale.

 These banners honor a colony of commensal animals who, by living on the whale, inadvertently sign the whale’s individuality to humans.
 Humans, who love both science and story, tend to tune in more when they can identify individuals.
 The bonnets become the grounds for calling these whales Cassiopeia or Starboard, and tracking them over their lifetimes.
 They become the “face” of the whale for humans working in whale and ocean conservation.